Paris fears new protest violence despite Macron’s retreat

 Macron himself, the central target of the protests, has been largely invisible all week.
 After winning election overwhelmingly last year, the 40-year-old pro-business centrist alienated many of his own voters with tax cuts for the rich and other badly explained reforms — and what many see as his elitist, out-of-touch attitude.

+He doesn’t face re-election until 2022 and his party has a strong majority in parliament, but his political opponents are increasingly vocal and plan a no-confidence vote in the government next week.

+The government is trying to calm tensions but not succeeding so far.
+The transport minister met Thursday with truckers’ unions, but they maintained their plans to go on strike Sunday over overtime bonuses.

-The rioting in Paris has worried tourists and damaged the local economy at the height of the holiday shopping season.
+The rioting in Paris has worried tourists, prompted the cancellation of four French league soccer matches this weekend around the country, and damaged the local economy at the height of the holiday shopping season.
 Rampaging groups threw cobblestones through storefronts and looted valuables in some of the city’s richest neighborhoods.

 He has boarded up the store and will stay closed Saturday.

-“We’re going to have a security company with security guards inside and outside the shop,” Rozey said.
+“We’re going to have a security company with security guards inside and outside the shop,” Rozey told the AP.
 “Everything has been fenced off, several times.”

 Yet he remains sympathetic to the protest movement.

-“Just like everybody, we’re strangled (financially) after the 15th of the month,” he told The Associated Press, referring to the day when many workers are paid.
+“Just like everybody, we’re strangled (financially) after the 15th of the month,” he said, referring to the day when many workers are paid.
 The protesters “are defending a cause, they’re following through and rightly so.
 We support them whole-heartedly,” he said.
 But violent troublemakers who pillage and riot — “that’s something else.”